fuwaneko/node-protobuf/README.md

 It uses dynamic message building and parsing based on protocol schema you can get by compiling protocol description.
 I know that wrappers do exist, but I didn't like them.

+## Issues

+* There is no check for required fields present while serializing

 ## Changelog

+### 1.0.3

++ Fixed incorrect parsing of optional values (now they are omitted from result object if not present)

 ### 1.0.2